Web-Dev-Suri/jesty-crm/README.md

 Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) 👨‍💻

-### May i can use IDURAR for Commercial use :
+### May i can use  JESTYCRM for Commercial use :

-- Yes You can use IDURAR for free for personal or Commercial use.
+- Yes You can use  JESTYCRM for free for personal or Commercial use.

 ## Our Sponsors